aleshaleksey/fansys23/skills.md

 ___
 #### Perform

-Put on a show or act, using word or play, song or dance, instrumentals or baffoonery or any number of other means.
+Put on a show or act, using word or play, song or dance, instrumentals or buffoonery or any number of other means.
 This can either be done to earn a living, distract attention, carouse or gain information.
 A performance typically lasts at least a minute.

 - **Carouse**: Can be used to shift relationships one step in either direction between "hostile" and "friendly" for yourself or a different entity.
 (See "Persuade" rules above.)
 - **Distract**: Make a perform roll vs a threshold of the target's Wis save.
 On a success the target has disadvantage on "observe" and "sense motive" checks while your performance continues.
 If the target gets snake eyes, it is "charmed" for the duration of your performance.